 Everybody has the ability to give a customer a bad experience.

 So everyone stands to learn by seeing the customer feedback and finding out what your customers like and don’t like about their dealings with your company.

 So the last

-golden rule is:
+golden bronze rule is:

 To improve customer satisfaction show customer comments to everyone.
 When they’re positive, it makes for extra motivation and job satisfaction.
 When they’re not so positive, it means the best person gets to see and fix any problems.
 It’s the best way for everyone to learn – much more effective than hearing the feedback second-hand or not at all.

 See how CustomerSure could work for youBook a demo